Victoria Walks® board members are appointed for their skills and experience and do not represent any organisations for

 Currently the Treasurer for a not-for-profit childcare provider, Emma is responsible for pricing strategy, budgeting, forecasting and cashflow management.
 Within this role on the Committee she assists implementation of the strategic plan.
 Emma is passionate about walking being part of every child’s day.

-John Hicks is an experienced local government leader who was until recently the CEO of the Shire of Buloke in North West Victoria.
-He has previously worked at the City of Port Phillip and the City of Ballarat with expertise in infrastructure and corporate and governance services.
+John Hicks is an experienced local government leader who was the CEO of the Shire of Buloke in North West Victoria.
+He previously worked at the City of Port Phillip and the City of Ballarat with expertise in infrastructure and corporate and governance services.
 John’s background includes civil engineering both in Australia and overseas.

 John’s passion is developing teams and working with communities to achieve the outcomes they value – exciting results can be achieved when organisations and communities work together.
 John has a strong commitment to sustainable, liveable communities.
 He believes walking is the essential human activity that involves ongoing physical exercise and fitness while at the same time generating community interaction and social connectedness.
 John has a Master of Business Administration, a Bachelor of Engineering, is a graduate of the Australian Institute of Company Directors and is an accredited mediator.